 If there is a calculator for your state/administration, it will tell you how many MBE/MEE and MPT points you were away from passing.
 Use this information to learn which component of the exam hurt you the most.
 It will also tell you your estimated raw MBE score (based on 175 graded questions) and your % correct based on the MBE scale (this is just an estimate which will improve as I collect more MBE subscores for that administration).
 To account for the potential unreliability of this estimate, I also report your raw MBE score and your % correct based on the 2013 MBE scale (which is the last MBE scale to be released so this is not an estimate).
 Use this information to determine whether your practice scores can be used to reliably predict your MBE score.
 If you are entering your exam scores into the calculator, please do me a favor and press the SUBMIT button to submit these scores to me.
 This helps me determine the scales and make/improve the calculators.
 If you would also like to receive additional statistics/information based on your scoring, please include your email.
 If you enter all the information (including the MBE subscores), I will send you a free 14-16 page confidential analysis of your scoring.

-If there isn’t a calculator for your exam/state (or it calculates your written and total score incorrectly), please send me your scores by pressing the Submit button and I will update the calculator.
+If there isn’t a calculator for your state/exam (or it calculates your written and total score incorrectly), please send me your scores by pressing the Submit button and I will update the calculator.
 If you Submit your scores and include your email, I will respond back with additional information/statistics.
 Please do not submit your scores unless they are the actual scores you received on the exam and you include the written score, MBE score, and total score.
 If you failed the UBE exam, I can provide you with a free 16 page confidential analysis of your scoring if you complete the following form.
 Once I collect enough scores, I will then send you a free 14-16 page confidential score report.
 This score analysis will give you a much better idea of where you went wrong on the exam and where your weak areas are.
 If you fill out the other portions of the form, I will also give you advice on what to do for your next attempt.
 A sample of this free score analysis report here.
 Over the past 12 years, I have sent this free score analysis to over 6,000 examinees.
 If you send me your exam scores, I will make a relevant Score Calculator once I receive enough scores and determine the scale.

 If you send me a PDF of your essays, I gave give you a free 45+ MEE/MPT Analysis report (but you may not get it until about one month before the exam).
 It will tell you whether you used the likely issue spotting keywords along with a whole host of other statistical and comparison info.
 A sample of this MEE/MPT analysis report can be viewed here.

 I also made a UBE Score Estimator that will estimate your MBE and UBE score based on the demographic information you enter.
 This calculator is based on available statistics from NCBE and NYBOLE and should accurately reflect the majority of examinees sitting for the exam.
 This calculator is reasonably accurate for all demographics, particularly First-Time Domestic candidates.
 For example, if the calculator has you passing by 20+ points and you are at 70% correct or better overall in MBE practice, you are in very good territory and the results will likely be on point.
-However, if you are only 60% correct overall in MBE practice, you need to focus more on the MBE because your results will likely shade down (making it possibly too close to call).
+However, if you are only 60% correct overall in MBE practice, you need to focus more on the MBE because your results will likely shade down (making it possibly too close to call).s/exams.